drteeth/elixir-es-cqrs/slides.md

 # Elixir
 * GenServer is a great model for an Aggregate.
   * 1 per process
   * Serialize access to a single stream of events
   * In memory cache backed by events
   * Timeout => Stop
-* Likewise projections and process managers are well modelled as genservers
+* Projections too
+* And Process Managers
-* And command handlers
+* And Command Handlers

+Great tools for managing concurrency and serialization

 ???